 As the reporters stopped taking pictures, John stood up.
 “Today, with the signing of this document let my nation no longer be known as the Allied Colonies for Freedom but from this day forth, we call ourselves the Allied Colonies of Humanity!”

-Bernard Hernandez seethed with anger as he watched the signing of the peace treaty on the television.
-“That FUCKING traitor!”
-He threw the glass that he was holding to the ground, shattering it to several pieces.
+Bernard Hernandez seethed with anger as he watched the signing of the peace treaty on television.
+“That fucking traitor!”
+He threw the glass that he was holding to the ground, shattering it into several pieces.
 “Peace!
 I didn’t want peace!
-I wanted the Human Federation to burn to the FUCKING ground!”
+I wanted the Human Federation to burn to the fucking ground!”

 Bernard Hernandez was not unlike the Joker from the old Batman comics, only he was worse.
 For you see, unlike the Joker who thrived on chaos, Bernard Hernandez knew what he was doing.
 He didn’t cause chaos for the sake of causing chaos, no… he had plans that were methodically put into place.
 And that was what made him, Bernard, worse than the Joker.

 The Muagi clan saw that Bernard Hernandez was a very dangerous man, even to them.
 They knew that if given the chance, he’d flip on them in a heartbeat.
 And so, someone in the Muagi clan tipped the FBI of the Human Federation off and informed them of his whereabouts.
 It didn’t take much to get said information.
 Oh… only just a bribe, a bribe of two hundred thousand Human Federation credits.
 Sure, it was a lot of money.
 A whole hell of a lot of money.
 But Bernard Hernandez wasn’t just any fugitive of the law.
 No, he was the most wanted man in all human space.
 He was wanted dead or alive.
 And for that, well… all it took was the right amount of money to make someone sing like a little bird.